 Online MSW Program

 An innovative and convenient option for remote applicants, this part-time online program in clinical social work practice allows individuals to earn an MSW degree while continuing to live and work in their own communities.
-There are two tracks, with eligibility dependent on previous human services experience.
+There are three tracks, with eligibility dependent on undergraduate education and previous human services experience.
 Applicants who have a minimum of two years of supervised human services work may be considered for the Human Service Experience Track (HSE).
+The Advanced Standing Track is for graduates of an undergraduate social work program accredited by the Council on Social Work Education.
 Others are eligible to apply for the Traditional MSW Track (TT) track.

 Students take the required and elective courses online, attend live classroom sessions held Sunday or Monday nights, and complete one or two field internships (depending upon relevant work experience) within or near their geographic area.
 Courses are taught by Boston University faculty members who remain committed to providing leadership and mentorship, allowing students throughout the United States access to their vast research experience and expertise in current and emerging social work practice.